Chestnut Tree Farm - Forncett End

 So, the farm was now described as a "small occupation farm" suited to such activities as poultry farming, and it was bought by a land agent, Mr. Hornor from Norwich, for £510.

-Sometime in 1921 the farm was bought by Henry and Janet
+Tree had been bought by by Henry and Janet

 Hooton from Coulsdon in Surrey.
 Henry had previously run a finance agency and